cnabio/duffle/docs/100-CNAB.md

 Fields:

 - name: the name of the application
-- version: The version of the application, which MUST comply with SemVer2
+- version: The version of the application, which MUST comply with SemVer 2
 - images: The list of dependent images
     - name: The image name
     - URI: The image reference (REGISTRY/NAME:TAG).
 Note that _should_ be a CAS SHA, not a version tag as in the example above.